PROJECT DINO COAST!

 Get FREE Sample Resources

 Students research the dinosaurs found on the Isle of Wight, and choose one on which to complete an in-depth investigation.
 They will look at the dinosaur's characteristics and link these to their evolution and will also explore reasons for their ultimate extinction.
-Some students will then write up their findings, and can produce a leaflet in Blackgang Chine's branding entitled 'Dinosaurs of the Isle of Wight'.
+Students will then write up their findings, and produce a leaflet in Blackgang Chine's branding entitled 'Dinosaurs of the Isle of Wight'.

 This resource links to the National Curriculum for Science, (fossils providing information about living things; how animals adapt to